azher-alnabi/anime-stable-diffusion-docker-container/README.md

 ## Disclaimer

-By default, this pipeline will render images that may be NSFW (Not safe for work).
+By default, this pipeline will render images that may be **NSFW** ***(Not safe for work)***.
 The reason with why this will occur is that it utilizes the ```--skip``` feature set as this allows for the time with which it takes to render an image to be quicker.
-As such, if you use this tool for safe for work applications (SFW), do not include ```--skip```.
-Use at your own discretion.
+As such, if you use this tool for safe for work applications (SFW), do not include ```--skip```. **Use at your own discretion**.

 ## Requirements

 By default, this pipeline will render images using only the CPU as rendering on a GPU is extremely cost prohibitive.
 As a result of this, it will take a few minutes to create one image (Roughly 4 minutes and 50 seconds on a Ryzen 5 5600x CPU, your mileage may vary).
-Make sure to only use `--device cpu`
+Make sure to only use `--device cpu`.
+The dockerfile runs on 3.10-slim-bullseye, and as such is tested on Debian 11 based systems.
+If you're using Alpine or Windows, your mileage may vary (Will check compatability at a later date).

 ## Quickstart